What is a Laneway Home?

 After our initial discussions and agreement, it will take approximately 45 days to have the documents ready.
 It usually takes up to six months for the city to issue the permit.
 Construction time depends on the time of the year and the construction company.

-Altogether it takes minimum of one year for the full process.
+Altogether it takes a minimum of one year for the entire process.

 Connecting Everything Together

 If you plan to build a new house or a laneway home, know that it requires a connection to sewer, water, electricity, and possibly gas.
 There are many things you should be aware of right from the start.

 Learn the costs of connection fees and permits and calculate them in your budget.
 Have city services, like BC Hydro and Fortis, check your site and alert to any possible issues that may affect your laneway house’s design or siting.
 For example, if there’s an older home on the lot, you might have to update some parts of the infrastructure.
 It’s important to know that in advance.

 Later, in the design phase, you will be required to work with BC Hydro to complete an electrical and physical feasibility study.
 To proceed with construction, you must obtain an electrical permit from the city.

 BC Hydro costs will depend on a number of factors, including height, design, and allocation of the future laneway house or location on the property.
 In most cases, to provide electrical service to a laneway house, BC Hydro will need to add some new equipment or upgrade the existing electrical system.

 Keep in mind that you could be prevented from building a laneway house if you don’t meet BC Hydro’s standard connection guidelines.

 A laneway house should have a connection to a private patio in the backyard.
 Alternatively, you can add a private outdoor space on an upper-level deck facing the lane.
 All existing trees have to be retained wherever possible.
 Relaxations for location, massing, and parking standards exist in order to preserve significant trees.
 According to the Protection of Trees Bylaw, replacement trees are also an acceptable option.